the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab3_loops/_index.md

 > For example, `1, 2, 4, 16,...` is a geometric sequence
 where each number is 2 times the number before it.
 >
-> The common ratio between the sequence is 2
+> The ratio between the sequence is 2

+**It is up to you to write a program that displays 10 digits of any geometric sequence given a ratio.**

+---

 ### [Pseudocode]

-To get started, think through the *pseudo-code* of what we want this program to do. **Pseudocode** is an outline of the program we'll ultimately write where we don't worry about using Python syntax.
+**Pseudocode is an outline of the program we'll ultimately write where we don't worry about using Python syntax.**

+To get started, think through the *pseudo-code* of what we want this program to do.

-In `geometric_sequence.py`, use `Comments` to write the pseudocode to list the first 10 numbers of any geometric sequence.
+{{< write-action >}} **In `geometric_sequence.py`, use `comments` to write the pseudocode to list the first 10 numbers of any geometric sequence.** There is currently one line of pseudocode in the file.
+> You've already seen examples of comments.
+> Any line that begins with a `#` is a comment

 Here are some things to consider:
 - You will use a loop to calculate each term in the sequence.
 What is the formula